zachleigh/laravel-lang-bundler/README.md

     abstract public function value($value);
 ```
 The same class is used to modify both the value and key.
 Define your modification and return the desired key/value.
-To make it easier, there is a template file at LaravelLangBundler\BundleItems\WrapperTemplate.php.

 ### Commands
 ##### php artisan langb:start